Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 How to Use — Hida Takayama Cultural Itinerary

-Enter the morning market at opening for quiet browsing, place a wood/lacquer experience mid-day, and end with a brewery visit.
+Enter the morning market at opening for quiet browsing, place a wood or lacquer experience mid-day, and end with a brewery visit.
 Pre-book workshops and tastings; keep lunch light; add a tea stop every 2–3 hours.

 Itinerary — Hida Takayama Cultural Itinerary